ashish-shr/100-Days-of-CPP-Programming/README.md

 ## 🪟 Overview

-I am excited to embark on a 100-day journey of learning C++ Programming! 🎉 Throughout this period, I will be mastering C++ Programming, starting from the basics and progressing to advanced concepts.
+This is my 100-day journey of learning C++ Programming! 🎉 Throughout this period, I have mastered C++ Programming, starting from the basics and progressing to advanced concepts.
 I have outlined a comprehensive curriculum that covers a wide range of topics, ensuring a solid understanding of this versatile language.

 ## 🎯 Topics Covered